 Laboratories Research Outline Supervisors E-mail address Biophysical Science Aquatic organisms are adapted to an extremely wide range of environments.
 Physicochemical properties of the biomolecules that work in the tissues and organs of aquatic organisms are significantly different from those of terrestrial animals and plants.
 We are mainly targeting the muscles of aquatic animals, and are studying to clarify their molecular mechanism of muscle contraction from the viewpoint of comparative physiology and comparative biochemistry.
 The results obtained are useful not only for accumulating biological knowledge, but also for maintaining the quality of seafood and developing processing technology.
 In this research field, we will conduct education and research on food science based on the characteristics of aquatic organisms.
-Professor Ooi Atsushi ooi@bio.mie-u.ac.jp Marine Biotechnology Figures and functions of aquatic organisms extremely differs from those of land-dwelling creatures.
+Professor Ooi Atsushi 1 ooi@bio.mie-u.ac.jp Marine Biotechnology Figures and functions of aquatic organisms extremely differs from those of land-dwelling creatures.
 Aquatic organisms have acclimated themselves to the aquatic environment and their genes have produced various proteins that give abilities to live in the aquatic environment.
 Our laboratory is studying on functions of muscle proteins of aquatic creatures such as sharks that have urea in muscle and bivalves of which muscle can maintain the tension for a long period without energy consumption.
 Professor Funabara Daisuke Assistant Professor Mizutani Yukino funabara@bio.mie-u.ac.jp mizutani@bio.mie-u.ac.jp Marine Microbiology Microorganisms such as bacteria, true fungi, and unicellular algae, are one of useful marine resources.
 We have so far searched and isolated unique and useful microorganisms in marine environments.
 We have investigated biochemical, physiological, and ecological properties of these microorganisms to produce chemicals and bioenergy.
+Professor Tanaka Reiji tanakar@bio.mie-u.ac.jp Quality in Marine Products (Aquatic Biotechnol ogy) 3 Our laboratory aims to improve the quality and value of marine products.
+We conduct bioengineering based research on the exploration of novel biocatalysts and microorganisms from aquatic environments, structural and functional analysis of enzymes, and bioproduction of high value-added chemicals.
 In addition, it is imperative to control harmful microorganisms such as food-poisoning bacteria in food-manufacturing factories.
-We have also investigated the optimization of cleaning and disinfecting operations of food-processing equipment from interfacial aspects.
-Associate Professor Tanaka Reiji tanakar@bio.mie-u.ac.jp Quality in Marine Products Our laboratory aims to improve understanding of marine product constituents such as enzymes, blood components, glycoproteins and oligosaccharides that have effects on its quality and hygiene.
-Our specific interests are reactions of these components that occur in marine products during storage and processing, and how they could be controlled for quality improvement.
-Recent research topics are as follows: (1) Comparative pharmacology of fish drugs in cultured fish.
-(2) Study on glycoproteins of fish red blood cell membranes.
-(3) Exploring novel biocatalysts from marine bioresources for high value-added chemicals production and developing their application for marine products.
+We have been investigating the optimization of cleaning and disinfecting operations of food-processing equipment from interfacial aspects.
 Professor Fukuzaki Satoshi Associate Professor Okazaki Fumiyoshi satoshi_fukuzaki@bio.mie-u.ac.jp okazaki@bio.mie-u.ac.jp